At SF State Since:

 I grew up on the island of Sardinia, Italy, where my father, who was a mason, taught me how to lay bricks in a straight line.

-Both in my professional work as well as in my teaching, I prefer being a generalist rather than a specialist, with projects ranging from museum exhibits to web design and film, and courses ranging from letterpress printing and bookbinding to drawing, environmental graphics, and information design.
-My research focuses on bioinspired design and psychology of perception.
-In particular on problems of working memory, and cultural conventions in design, and their implications for problems of data visualization.
+I have been a generalist in my professional work as well as in my teaching, with projects ranging from museum exhibits to web design and film, and courses ranging from letterpress printing and bookbinding to drawing, environmental graphics, and information design.
+My research focuses on bioinspired design and psychology of perception, with a focus on metamaterials in the former and on working memory and cultural conventions in design in the latter, as related to problems of data visualization.

-In the School of Design (formerly the Design and Industry Department – DAI), I teach Drafting and Sketching for Design, a mandatory class for all students in our department, Letterpress Printing, using movable type and printing presses, and Information Design: Data Visualization, an elective class for upper division students.
+In the School of Design (formerly the Design and Industry Department – DAI), I teach Introduction to Drawing for Designers, a sketching, drafting, and drawing class for prospective design majors, Letterpress Printing, using movable metal type and printing presses, and Information Design: Data Visualization, an elective class for upper division students.